ryan-linehan/godot_input_icons/README.md

 > NOTE: Alternatively just change the default ones!

 ### Using Input Helper Integration
+1. First install [godot input helper](https://github.com/nathanhoad/godot_input_helper) and enable it

-- Enable the input helper adapter in the project settings under `Project > Prject Settings > General > Input Helper > Settings > Use Input Helper`
+2. Enable the input helper adapter in the project settings under `Project > Prject Settings > General > Input Helper > Settings > Use Input Helper`

-- There are now extra properties added to the `InputIconTextureRect`
+3. There are now extra properties added to the `InputIconTextureRect`
-  - Adapter Enabled: When enabled the `InputIconTextureRect` will respond to input changes and controller remappings automatically using the input helper plugin
+    - **Adapter Enabled**: When enabled the `InputIconTextureRect` will respond to input changes and controller remappings automatically using the input helper plugin
-  - Device Indexes: The device indexes that the input map should (Set to empty array to listen to any device)
+    - **Device Indexes**: The device indexes that the input map should (Set to empty array to listen to any device)

 > NOTE: Default is [-1, 0] as that is keyboard and mouse + first controller input